retrohacker/turn-it-up/README.md

 This software attempts to "fingerprint" a router and automatically configure it to act as a p2p relay.

-The p2p relay will configure itself to offer peer-to-peer connectivity to the user's social group (their friends and family).
+The p2p relay will configure itself and the user's router to offer peer-to-peer connectivity to the user's social group (their friends and family).

 When deployed as a network device (i.e. using a raspberry pi) and end-user should be able to plug this appliance in to the ethernet port on their router